-The Group will increase its focus on increasing the number of users of its free portfolio management service, and the number of investors in its fund management products, while maintaining current subscription numbers.
-The Group has recently been granted authorisation under one if its AFSLs ("Australian Financial Services License") to issue its own managed investment schemes and expects to issue and market several investment products in the next 12 months.
-These initiatives will result in an estimated \$1.8 million increase in operating costs in the financial year to 30 June 2018.
-There is a risk of a material decline in Group revenues if there is a significant and sustained equity market fall, however, the Group has contingency plans to reduce as many variable costs as possible in that event.
+The Group will increase its focus on increasing the number of users of its free portfolio management service, website and mobile phone application ("App").
+These users are expected to convert to new subscribers and investors in its fund management products.
+This is expected to result in a continued increase in operating costs, particularly marketing expenditure.
+Retention of existing subscription members stabilised over the second half of the year.
+Commissions income is expected to continue to fall, albeit at a slower rate than in 2018.
+There is a risk of a material decline in Commissions income if there is a significant and sustained equity market fall or changes in financial services regulation that may diminish its ability to collect commissions in the future.
+The Group has contingency plans to reduce as many variable costs as possible in that event.